Jeremy-afk/Jeremy-afk.github.io/lab3.md

 }
 ```
 ### 1.2 Movable Box
-To create a movable box we don't need to use any code.
-We add a couple of compenents to a box mainly: a Rigidbody with reduced weight so that we can toss the box around & a Nav Mesh Obstacle to make sure that our AI agents properly see the boxes and don't get stuck trying to get passed it.
+To create a movable box we don't need any code.
+We add a couple of components to a box:
+* A Rigidbody with reduced weight so that we can toss the box around
+* A Nav Mesh Obstacle to make sure that our AI agents properly see the boxes and don’t get stuck trying to walk through it

 ![Alt text](Images\Lab3\BoxInspector.png "")

 *Inspector of the box*

-Something to note is that the way the tutorial tells us to handle the "death" of our player (by deleting the game object when the enemy collides) causes a crash with camera so we just add a condition to make sure everything works.
+One thing to note: the tutorial’s method for handling the player’s "death" (destroying the player object on collision) causes the camera to break and crash the game.
+We fixed this by adding a simple condition:

 ``` c#
     void LateUpdate() //Called after all other Update functions